docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.md

 #### Description

 How the pulldowns are to be removed when field separation is used.
-It is an error to set this attribute if `isStill` is true.
+It is an error to set this attribute if `isStill` is `true`.
 It is an error to attempt to set this to a value other than `PulldownPhase.OFF` in the case where `fieldSeparationType` is `FieldSeparationType.OFF`.

 #### Type